 In 1906, a reporter named Ivy Lee convinced Pennsylvania Railroad officials to assume its responsibility to reporters for the mistakes made in a railroad accident.
 Lee argued that openness would engender confidence in the railroad's customers.
 For many historians, that was the beginning of Public Relations as an organizational communication tool (Turow, 2011).
 Lee argued that the role of public relations was to influence public opinion with objective information.
 However, working for John D. Rockefeller's Standard Oil Company, Lee set up a false story to cover the death of people and children during a fight between the company and the union.
 Many people accused public relations people of generating false lies to cover up for companies.
 According to Turow, "this has been one of the most significant biases accompanying the discipline today" (2011, p.
 564).
 After World War I, the public's fear of the supposed power of Public Relations as a propaganda agent arose when a renowned professional, George Creel (1920), published his memoirs.
 In that text appeared the techniques still used today in public information for mass communication; since then, the discipline has also been accused of manipulating public opinion (Myers, 2020, p.
 17).

 The founding father of professional public relations was Edward Bernays for many historians.
 He gave a scientific approach to the discipline by using social science to understand audiences (Grunig & Hunt, 1984).
 In his view, the role of the PR practitioner was to bring the organization's perspective on specific issues to the public.
-Bernays defines that the role of public relations was to inform and persuade audiences to change their attitude and behavior towards the organization.
+Bernays defines that the role of public relations was to inform and persuade audiences to change their attitude and behavior toward the organization.
 (Bernays & Ewen, 2011).
 This generated outrage among many practitioners at the idea that public relations could "manipulate" the "consent" of audiences by forcing certain psychological aspects (Wolstenholme, 2013, p.
 12).

 Public Relations as a Discipline